TanStack/table/docs/api/features/sorting.md

 ## State

-Sorting state is stored on the table instance using the following shape:
+Sorting state is stored on the table using the following shape:

 ```tsx
 export type SortDirection = 'asc' | 'desc'